Mindful-Connect/happly-auto-scraper-microservice/README.md

 - [x] plan for re-scraping the opportunities. (maybe add a button in the admin panel that says "re-scrape all" and then starts rescraping everything again)
 - [ ] mitigate the rate limit issue by backing off the requests exponentially.
 - [ ] save all the logs in a file or something. (maybe use winston)
-- [ ] make sure the application link will be shown as full link if GPT sent a URI fragment.
+- [x] make sure the application link will be shown as full link if GPT sent a URI fragment.
 - [x] extracting province abbreviation is not stable
-- [ ] deadline and open date are inconsistent when not found.
+- [x] deadline and open date are inconsistent when not found.
 - [x] make sure not to add duplicates (test this)
 - [x] add a few other fields (app_req, business_type_req, role_type_tags, role_length_tags, project_activities_tags, project_length_tags)
-- [ ] Make sure all the fields are scraped correctly.
+- [ ] Make sure all the fields are scraped correctly. (e.g.: min max revenue, min max company size)
 - [ ] Add more inline comments in the code
 - [ ] Add Support for PDFs